Fighting Irish Alumni

 Patrick M. Dixon was awarded posthumously the Distinguished Service Cross, Silver Star for gallantry in action, Bronze Star Medal, Army Commendation Medal for heroism and the Purple Heart.
 “For extraordinary heroism in connection with military operations involving conflict with an armed hostile force in the Republic of Vietnam: First Lieutenant Dixon distinguished himself by exceptionally valorous actions on 28 May 1969 while serving as a platoon leader during an air mobile operation in Long An Province.
 As soon as the element disembarked from the insertion helicopter, it came under intense enemy crossfire.
 Without hesitation, Lieutenant Dixon directed his men to return fire, which forced the hostile forces to disperse.
 In following the retreating foe, the platoon encountered machine gun fire from a concealed bunker.
 Lieutenant Dixon pushed one of his men out of the direct line of enemy fire and was wounded as a result of his action.

-Captain Patrick L. Haley was from LaSalle, Illinois and attended the University of Notre Dame from 1959-63 and was a ROTC graduate.
-After attending the Armor basic Course at Fort Knox, he attended flight school.
+Patrick L. Haley was from LaSalle, Illinois and attended the University of Notre Dame from 1959-63 and was an ROTC graduate.
+After attending the Armor Officer Basic Course at Fort Knox, KY, he attended flight school.
 CPT Haley reported to Vietnam in May 1966 as a member of the 1st Cavalry Division.
-For his heroic actions during a single ship, low level mission near the Cambodian border, earned him the Distinguished Flying Cross in August 1966.
-Two months later, while flying over pinned down friendly South Vietnamese forces for an hour providing covering fires, Captain Haley eventually landed his helicopter under direct enemy fire to remove the friendly forces casualties back for medical treatment.
-For these actions on October 2, 1966; Captain Haley was awarded the Distinguished Service Cross.
-Captain Haley was killed while piloting his UH-1C helicopter on a reconnaissance mission on April 18, 1967; while flying a mission in support of the 1st Squadron, 9th Cavalry, 1st Cavalry Division.
+His heroic actions during a single ship, low-level mission near the Cambodian border, earned him the Distinguished Flying Cross in August 1966.
+Two months later, while flying over pinned down friendly South Vietnamese forces for an hour providing covering fires, Captain Haley eventually landed his helicopter under direct enemy fire to retreive friendly force casualties for medical treatment.
+For these actions on October 2, 1966, Captain Haley was awarded the Distinguished Service Cross.
+Captain Haley was killed while piloting his UH-1C helicopter on a reconnaissance mission on April 18, 1967, while flying a mission in support of the 1st Squadron, 9th Cavalry, 1st Cavalry Division.